-A MULTI-MILLION-POUND building project to improve the obstetric theatres and labour ward facilities at Bradford Teaching Hospitals got underway this month.
+A MULTI-MILLION-POUND building project to improve the obstetric theatres and labour ward facilities at Bradford Teaching Hospitals is now underway.

-The work will take place at the Women’s and Newborn Unit based at the Bradford Royal Infirmary (BRI), which is one of the busiest in England.
+The work is taking place at Bradford Royal Infirmary’s (BRI) Women’s and Newborn Unit based, one of the busiest maternity units in England.

-The £3.7m investment will see the replacement of the Trust’s existing operating theatres which will be housed in a new, two-storey extension built at the unit’s rear.
+The £3.7 million investment will see the replacement of the Trust’s existing operating theatres which will be housed in a new, two-storey extension built at the unit’s rear.

 It will also see the addition of a roof-top plant room, refurbishment to the interior of the building and minor external landscaping work.

 Work to reroute cabling is currently taking place and will be followed by the laying of building foundations.

 Amanda Hardaker, Matron for Midwifery and Gynaecology, said: “This exciting new expansion project will create state-of-the-art obstetric theatres and facilities which will improve patient experience and enhance patient care.

 “The work will help improve how the maternity teams organise and deliver care for women requiring enhanced levels of treatment in pregnancy, birth and the immediate postnatal period.
 It will also transform patient flow and extend the care we currently provide.

 “These renovations are part of our drive to transform Maternity Services into a truly outstanding provision for the women and families of Bradford and to make our services fit for purpose by creating the very best in facilities.”

 The new extension covers 326 square metres and alongside the two replacement obstetrics theatres, will include an updated, larger recovery area and an additional area for women who require enhanced maternity care.